STEPS program

 Anjali Jagannathan, BSc.

-I joined the STEPS team in September 2024 as a master’s student and transferred to the PhD program in July 2025.
-My research focuses on the development and pre-implementation of an assessment framework grounded in Entrustable Professional Activities (EPAs) for non-clinical Simulation Operations Specialist (SOS) trainees.
+I joined the STEPS team in September 2024 as a master’s student, and transferred to the PhD program in July 2025.
+My research focuses on the development and pre-implementation of an assessment framework grounded in Entrustable Professional Activities (EPAs) for Simulation Operations Specialist (SOS) trainees.

 Project Overview